-Pikes Peak Community commemorates Juneteenth
+Pikes Peak community commemorates Juneteenth

 “With everything going on in our world and country it’s a day to celebrate because we will achieve the change we want,” Blackshear said.

-“You can call it a celebration but its not its really we are out here to show unity and the progress we’ve made,” Burke said.
+“You can call it a celebration but it’s not, we are out here to show unity and the progress we’ve made,” Burke said.

 Celebrations are expected to continue into Saturday.